tburrieza/tburrieza/README.md

 For over many years I've been working in huge production companies (most visited platforms on Argentina and Latin America) like Mercado Libre Inc. and Santander Bank.

-From that companies and with my own investigation, educational works or even as a freelancer I've been working with many technologies like
+From that companies and from with my own investigation, educational works and even as a freelancer I've been working and experienced with many technologies like

 - Java / Kotlin JVM ☕️
 - SQL and No-SQL Databases (MySQL, MariaDB, Cassandra, MongoDB) 🖥